Motorists return to U.S. roads, driving more miles, using less gas

 The EIA agrees that the dynamics of the automobile industry have changed.

-”Before the 2007 peak, travel behavior in the United States tracked closely with economic growth,” the agency noted in a report.
-“Since 2007, trends in U.S. [driving] have not followed the trends in economic indicators such as income and employment as closely.”
+“Before the 2007 peak, travel behavior in the United States tracked closely with economic growth,” the agency noted in a report.
+“Since 2007, trends in U.S. have not followed the trends in economic indicators such as income and employment as closely.”
+(Editing by Jeffrey Benkoe)